lin-380-s24/self_assessment_2/README.md

 ## Submission

-1. Render your Quarto document
+1. Render your Quarto document as a PDF or Word document
-2. Push your repository to GitHub
+2. Access this file output file.
-3. [ ] TBD
+3. Submit your file the Canvas assignment page for "Self-assessment #2"